dij0s/AMR/README.md

 uv run pytest
 ```

-The tests are also automatically run as the code is pushed to the repository using GitHub Actions.
+The tests are also automatically ran as the code is pushed to the repository using GitHub Actions.

 ## Visualizing the simulation